gd314-sgd/publication/lin/index.md

 ### 3. Why flourish?

 We always feel our behaviors are 100% reasonable and there’s nothing to doubt about ourselves.
-That’s true because we do things for reasons.
+That’s true because we do things for reasons and everything is caused by something to happen.
 So our reasons for doing things, I feel, eventually, just for,

 Happiness.